mroughan/SurrealNumbers.jl/README.md

 if $x \leq y$ and $y \leq x$.

-I think of this loosely by analogy to the rationals, e.g., we can have
+I think of this loosely by analogy to the rationals, e.g., we can have two different forms that have the same value, and we usually call the same "number"

-    2 // 4 == 1 // 2
+    2 // 4 = 1 // 2

-However, it seems important to distinguish equality from equivalence here.
+However, it seems important to distinguish equality (where two forms are identical) from equivalence (where they have the same value).
 In programming terms two "things" are equal when they are the same, not some airy-fairy notion of equivalence, so equality and equivalence have different meanings and uses.
 Hence, here we have the relation ≅ defined to test equivalence separate from ==.

 BTW, here we hit one of the weirdnesses of Julia; 99\% of the time, you can redefine operators and comparators to do whatever you like on